 First, you need to decide what type of exchange you will have.
 You could have:

-siblings of each family exchange with each other (for example, I would exchange with my sisters.
-We did this for awhile and my husband and brother-in-laws didn’t mind a bit!)
+- siblings of each family exchange with each other (for example, I would exchange with my sisters.
+We did this for a while and my husband and brothers-in-law didn’t mind a bit!)

 Tiff’s family buys for Jenn’s family